Ultrasound Signal Processing: From Models to Deep Learning: Model-based US signal processing

 In practice, the noise covariance is unknown, and is instead empirically estimated from data ($\mathbf{\Gamma}_n = E[\mathbf{yy}^H]$).
 For stability of covariance matrix inversion, this estimation often relies on averaging multiple sub-apertures and focus points, or by adding a constant factor to the diagonal of the covariance matrix (diagonal loading).
 Note here, that for $\mathbf{\Gamma} = \sigma^2_n \mathbf{I}$ (White Gaussian noise), we get the DAS solution as in \eqref{eqn:ML_DAS}.

-Minimum Variance beamforming has demonstrated to improve both resolution and contrast in ultrasound images, as well as having found application in plane wave compounding \cite{Austeng2011} and doppler processing \cite{Gran2009}.
-However, it is computationally complex due to the inversion of the covariance matrix ($\mathcal{O}(N^3)$), leading to significantly longer reconstruction times compared to DAS.
+Minimum Variance beamforming was shown to improve both resolution and contrast in ultrasound images, and has similarly found application in plane wave compounding \citep{Austeng2011}.
+However, it is computationally complex due to the inversion of the covariance matrix \citep{Raz2002}, leading to significantly longer reconstruction times compared to DAS.
 To boost image quality further, eigen-space based MV beamforming has been proposed \citep{Deylami2016}, at the expense of further increasing computational complexity.
 As a result of this, real-time implementations remain challenging, to an extent that MV beamforming is almost exclusively used as a research tool.